 What are sports streaming sites?

 Sports streaming sites are subscription services that give you access to live and on-demand sports games.
-Which games and leagues you get access to depends on the service, so you'll need to make sure what you're looking for is offered.
+Which games and leagues you get access to depends on the service, so you'll need to make sure the ones you're looking for are offered.

 Are there free sports streaming sites in Canada?